DamianPacanowski/blockchain.js/README.md

+to start
-to start simple create a var entry and redirect
+simple create a
+# var entry
+and
+# var redirect

 	var email_entry = document.getElementById("email_from_terms_and_conditions_of_connection").value;
 	if(/^([A-Za-z0-9_\-\.])+\@([A-Za-z0-9_\-\.])+\.([A-Za-z]{2,4})$/.test(email_entry) !== false)